kerblammo/PostSecBot/README.md

 # PostSecBot

 PostSecBot is a Discord bot designed for post-secondary users.
+It is a bot built around permissions, and is flexible between using both a whitelist and blacklist.

 ## Getting Started